 What do you do with fresh green plantains?
 You dehydrate them.
 Here’s a recipe for either crackers or fruit leather.
 If you cook green plantains a lot of the resistant starch is lost.
 So these recipes keep the fruit raw, (which is not delicious on its own).
 Here’s another super yummy recipe for Brownie Bite Cookies!, full of RS.

 A couple of other great grain-free options?
 Cassava flour (find it here).
-It makes great baked goods, like these muffins or even in this hot chocolate.
-Tigernuts and tigernut flour are also great!
+Cassava makes great baked goods, like these muffins or even in this hot chocolate.
+Tigernuts and tigernut flour are great!
 Here’s a Tigernut “Bran” Muffin.
 Jerusalem artichokes are another good source; fermenting them is ideal.

 Health is not bought with convenience foods.
 Homemade food makes us feel better in more ways than one.
 (I like to make a big batch of resistant starch muffins each week, so I have a source of RS each day that’s easy to grab.)